 We keep tight track on airlines' pre-holidays sales and other special offers occurences all the time to let you save maximum amount of funds while traveling to your family or just going out on vacation.

-The route Kuala Lumpur — Bangkok is served by many carriers — 4 in total, including AirAsia, Malindo Air, Scoot, and Firefly.
-This gives passengers wide opportunities: from finding the lowest fare (from $50) to selecting flights by schedule or service class.
+The route Kuala Lumpur — Bangkok is served by many carriers — 7 in total, including AirAsia, Thai AirAsia, Firefly, Malindo Air, Scoot, Malaysia Airlines, and Thai Airways.
+This gives passengers wide opportunities: from finding the lowest fare (from $75) to selecting flights by schedule or service class.
 Our service aggregates data from multiple booking systems so you can compare offers in one place.
 This saves time and money: no need to check dozens of sites — just pick the right option and book online.

 Kuala Lumpur — Bangkok